Soul Abscence 🌟

 Date: 23rd October 2023

-Rust, CLI
+Tags: Rust, CLI

-as2c was a fork of the initial release of ssimulacra2_bin I made to add "video"
+as2c was a fork of the initial release of ssimulacra2_bin I made to add "video" support.

-This was accomplished by having the user export both the Source and Distorted videos as image sequences into
+This was accomplished by having the user export both the Source and Distorted

-separate folders and then comparing files with matching names.
-Since the ssimulacra2 calculation is single
+with matching names.
+Since the ssimulacra2 calculation is single threaded

-threaded I added the ability to run the calculations across multiple threads when working in "video mode".
+I added the ability to run the calculations across multiple threads when

-Another addition I made was allowing the user to specify the colour space and colour transfer of the images,
+Another addition I made was allowing the user to specify the colour space

-in the initial implementation of the tool it defaulted to SRGB BT709.
+tool it defaulted to SRGB BT709.

 AI-Gopher